meg-gutshall/100-days-of-code/log.md

 ### Day 15: January 15, 2019

-**Today's Progress**: Worked through some of Flatiron's Sinatra section curriculum: User Authentication in Sinatra
+**Today's Progress**: Worked through some of Flatiron's curriculum: User Authentication in Sinatra

 **Thoughts**: I've been waiting for this day!!!
 So happy that we're learning how to create and authenticate users!
 This opens up so many doors for future programs now!
 Also it was a pretty straightforward lab.
 Which is why I was so surprised that the solution in Flatiron's GitHub repo was wrong.
 Not the first time I've come across this and probably won't be the last but it's still really disappointing when it happens.
 I submitted a pull request for an alternate solution as well as raised an issue but, that's hasn't done shit in the past so I don't expect much now either... we'll have to wait and see I guess.
 [Twitter](https://twitter.com/meg_gutshall/status/1085345021094707200)